Marine Biology Immersion Camp

 **Please note that all activities are subject to change without notice**

-Due to our commitment to personal instruction, we maintain a 4:1 camper-to-staff ratio, and camp sessions will be limited to 24 students.
+Due to our commitment to personal instruction, our low student to staff ratios ensure personal attention and maximize your camper’s educational adventure, and camp sessions will be limited to 24 students.
 This guarantees that everyone has the best experience possible.

-Camp tuition includes: lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, and transportation including pick up and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp T-shirt and memorable group photo.
+Camp tuition includes: lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour access to camp staff, admission to all activities, all equipment, and transportation including pick up and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp T-shirt and memorable group photo.
 Campers are responsible for round-trip airfare to ILM or transportation to Topsail Island and additional money for snacks and souvenirs.

 Grade 9-12